-The wind profiles derived from the best-curve fitting method are shown in Fig. 5c.
+method are shown in Fig. 7c.
 Wind profiles from the first three flights showed good agreement with each other.
-They each indicated a weak LLJ with a wind maximum of $\approx 8 \text{ m s}^{-1}$ at 150 m a.g.l. with the wind speed decreasing with height above that height.
+They each indicated a weak LLJ with a wind maximum of $\sim 8 \,\mathrm{m \, s^{-1}}$ at 150 m a.g.l. with the wind speed decreasing above that height.
 By the last flight at 08:59 LT, the LLJ feature had disappeared.
-At this time, the wind speeds below 200 m a.g.l. had decreased to $\approx 4 \text{ m s}^{-1}$ and were roughly constant with height above 50 m a.g.l.
+At this time, the wind speeds below 200 m a.g.l. had decreased to $\sim 4 \,\mathrm{m \, s^{-1}}$ and were roughly constant with height above 50 m a.g.l.
 The decrease in wind speeds in this layer corresponds to the increase in the PBL depth during the same time interval between the third and fourth flights.
-Without a significant change in the synoptic-scale wind field, it can be assumed that the increase in the mixing depth is responsible for mixing down the momentum from the LLJ.
-This is supported by the fact that the 10 m wind speed at the NWC Mesonet site increased by $\approx 2 \text{ m s}^{-1}$ between 07:30-09:00 LT (not shown).
-If wind speeds were measured down to ground level with the SMARTSonde or another instrument, it would be possible to calculate the momentum fluxes using a modified integration approach from Deardorff et al. (1980) explained by Bonin et al. (2012) from consecutive wind profiles close in
+Without a significant change in the synopticscale wind field, it can be assumed that the increase in the mixing depth is responsible for mixing down momentum from the LLJ.
+This is supported by the fact that the 10 m wind speed at the NWC Mesonet site increased by $\sim 2 \,\mathrm{m\,s^{-1}}$ between 07:30-09:00 LT (not shown).
+If wind speeds were measured down to ground level with the SMARTSonde or another instrument, it would be possible to calculate the momentum fluxes using a modified integration approach from